 In Illinois, a guardianship proceeding is needed when someone becomes mentally incompetent, or when a Minor needs protection of his/her estate or person.
 And if the individual needing guardianship protection currently resides in Kane County, then the guardianship case will need to be handled by the Kane County guardianship court located in Geneva, Illinois.

 Kane County Guardianship Court

-In Kane County, one judge (Judge Joseph Grady) handles all guardianship matters, and another judge (Judge David Akemann) handles all probate cases.
-The court call for routine guardianship cases is heard on most weekday mornings in Courtroom 320 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.
+In Kane County, one judge handles all guardianship matters for the whole county.
+The court call for routine guardianship cases is heard on weekday mornings in Courtroom 110 of the Kane County Courthouse located at 100 S. 3rd Street, in downtown Geneva, Illinois.
 Contested guardianship matters are typically set for individual hearing times later in the day.

 Contact our Firm

-Our firm has helped many individuals with routine and complicated Guardianship estates in Kane County.
-If you have questions regarding a Probate estate, complete the form below to set up a free initial consultation today!
+Our firm has helped many individuals with routine and complicated guardianship estates in Kane County.
+If you have questions regarding a guardianship estate, complete the form below to set up a free initial consultation today!

 The Law Office of Kevin Williams, 2295 Bannister Lane, Aurora, IL 60504, (630) 898-4789

 Serving DuPage, Cook, Kane, Kendall, & Will Counties